suveda/todo-backend/README.md

    <img width="1687" height="302" alt="image" src="https://github.com/user-attachments/assets/724ef66e-94ef-4d7d-b895-f1e0169521ae" />

-   **NOTE** : Run frontend start, backend start and prisma commands together to view correct flow
+   **NOTE** : To see the complete application in action:
+1. Initialize database with Prisma commands
+2. Start the backend server (`npm run dev`) in one terminal
+3. Start the frontend server (`npm run dev`) in another terminal
+4. Start prisma studio in a third terminal to view the database being populated